Admission Requirements for the Elementary Education Program

 Satisfactory completion of ED 2121 Introduction to Education; ED 2111 Tutor-Aide Practicum; ED 2131 Foundations of Reading; PSY 1061 Introduction to the Development of the Child and Adolescent or Ed 2601 Development, Learning, and Teaching with a grade of C- or higher before starting Education classes.
 No S/N courses in license areas unless it is only offered S/N.

-Completion of Minnesota Teacher Licensure Examinations (MTLE) in basic skills.
-These are state required tests.
-You must complete these tests before starting Elementary Education coursework.
-They must be passed before you can student teach.
-To register and find more information on MTLE go to mtle.nesinc.com.
+Completion of Minnesota National Evaluation Series (NES) Essential Academic Skills Tests.
+These are state required tests that you must complete before starting Elementary Education coursework.
+You must pass all three subtests (Reading, Writing and Math) before you are able to student teach.
+To register and find more information on state required tests, go to mtle.nesinc.com.

 - Morris Makes 2017 U.S. News Top Public Liberal Arts Colleges List